404S-retr0/404S-retr0/README.md

 </p>

 <h1>Fancy meeting you here!<img src="https://github.com/404S-retr0/404S-retr0/blob/main/wave.gif" width="30px"></h1>
-I am Anurag De, or refer as "retr0_404S", currently pursuing my bachelor's degree majoring in computer science and engineering from <a href="https://reva.edu.in/">REVA University</a>.
+I am Anurag De, or referred to as "retr0_404S", currently pursuing my bachelor's degree majoring in computer science and engineering from <a href="https://reva.edu.in/">REVA University</a>.
 I am a tech enthusiast.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:
 <p align="center">
 <a href= "https://www.linkedin.com/in/anurag-de-404s-retr0/"><img src="https://img.icons8.com/clouds/100/000000/linkedin.png"/></a>